focus0941/GoP/README.md

 <b>The newest version is currently unavailable but the changes are listed.</b>

 # Changes:
-• Finished MeshBuilder
+• Finished MeshBuilder<br />
-• Added a noise generator for future terrain generation
+• Added a noise generator for future terrain generation<br />
-• Fixed bug with normals
+• Fixed bug with normals<br />
 • Fixed bug with unmanifold meshes<br />

 # Currently being developed: